stormpath/stormpath-documentation/source/auth_n.rst

   .. only:: ruby

-    Revoking a token is as easy as ABC.
+    Revoking a token is simple.
 You just need to obtain it and delete it.
 If a user has more access tokens and you need to examine them before revoking, you can iterate through the collection and then delete:

     .. literalinclude:: code/ruby/authentication/delete_user_access_tokens_req.rb
       :language: ruby